HL7/cql/input/pages/05-languagesemantics.md

 Once an expression has been semantically validated, its return type is known.
 This means that the expression is guaranteed to return either a value of that type, or a _null_, indicating the evaluation did not result in a value.

 In general, operations are defined to result in null if any of their arguments are null.
-For example, the result of evaluating 2 [.sym]#+# null is null.
+For example, the result of evaluating 2 <span class="sym">+</span> null is null.
 In this way, missing information results in an unknown result.
 There are exceptions to this rule, notably the logical operators, and the null-handling operators.
 The behavior for these operators (and others that do not follow this rule) are described in detail in the documentation for each operator.

 Evaluation takes place within an execution model that provides access to the data and parameters provided to the evaluation.
 Data is provided to the evaluation as a set of lists of structured values representing the clinical information.
 In order to be represented in this data set, a given structured value must be a _cacheable_ item.
 A cacheable item must have the following: